rjkviegas/skills-workshops/week-4/domain_modelling_student_directory_using_crc_cards/README.md

 ```
 As a coach
 So I can learn students' names
-I want each student name's name to link to the URL of a picture of the student
+I want each student's name to link to the URL of a picture of the student
 ```

 ```